-Christy Brown died at the age of 49 at home in England after choking as his wife Mary was feeding him.
+Christy Brown died at the age of 49 on 7 September 1981 at home in England.
 He is buried at Glasnevin Cemetery in Dublin.

 Christy Brown (1932 - 1981) was a writer, painter and poet who had severe cerebral palsy.
 His autobiography ‘My Left Foot’ was published in 1954.
 The film version of ‘My Left Foot’ won Oscars for Daniel Day Lewis who played Christy Brown and for Brenda Fricker who played his mother.